n0xet3rnal/DA6401_assn1/README.md

 # DA6401 Assignment 1 – NumPy MLP

-A fully configurable, modular **Multi-Layer Perceptron** built with **NumPy only** for image classification on MNIST and Fashion-MNIST.
+A fully configurable, modular **Multi-Layer Perceptron (MLP)** built entirely from scratch using **only NumPy**.
+This project is designed for image classification tasks on the **MNIST** and **Fashion-MNIST** datasets.
+It features a highly modular object-oriented design, allowing you to easily swap out loss functions, optimizers, activation functions, and network architectures.

 ## Project Structure